kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Hub
 ~~~

 The `hub` section of the turbine YAML file provides detailed specifications for the wind turbine hub.
-Only a few fields are required, namely `diameter`, `cone_angle`, and drag coefficient `cd`.
-Users can also decide to simply define the `elastic_properties`.
+Only a few fields are required,
+namely :code:`diameter`, :code:`cone_angle`, and drag coefficient :code:`cd`.
+Users can also decide to simply define the :code:`elastic_properties`.
 The hub of the IEA-15MW turbine is defined as shown below.
 Note that many inputs are optional and currently only used by NREL's systems engineering tool WISDEM, which was used to design the IEA-15MW turbine.

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT.yaml
     :language: yaml